nikolazxvkovic/shell/README.md

 ./shell
 ```

+Multiple Built-Ins can be used like 'cd', 'ls', 'status', 'exit' and 'kill', 'jobs' for background process operations

 ## Bonus

 This contains bonus code for Assignment 1 of the Operating Systems course.
 We implemented the prompt before each input line and the `cd` command in the shell.